reasonml/reasonml.github.io/docs/type.md

 let y: list(string) = ["one", "two", "three"];
 ```

-Types can have multiple arguments and be nested:
+Types can have multiple parameters and be nested:

 ```reason
 type pair('a, 'b) = ('a, 'b);